MicrosoftDocs/azure-devops-docs/docs/report/_shared/analytics-preview.md

 > [Velocity](../guidance/team-velocity.md), and [Lead and Cycle Time](../guidance/cycle-time-and-lead-time.md).
 > The Analytics OData endpoint, which provides a concise model over the
 > VSTS suite for Work Item Tracking, Test, Version Control, and
-> Build, is in private preview and only available to select VSTS customers
+> Build, is in a closed preview and only available to select VSTS customers
 > at this time.
 >
 > If you are looking for information about the Azure Analysis Services, see